 Port fees and taxes are quite common.
 The more places the ship stops, the more fees there will be.
 They should be included in the price, but do check.

-Service charges for drinks are also common, up to around 15%.
+Service charges for drinks is also common, up to around 15%.
 WiFi can also cost a good deal per day.

 Be careful with shore excursions.
 They are not usually included in the price of the cruise, so renting equipment can be costly.